Filter Data Across Multiple Data Sources

 If you want to filter data across secondary data sources, consider the following alternatives:

 Join tables that are in the same data source, instead of blending them.
-For more information, see Join Your Data.
+For more information, see Join Your Data(Link opens in a new window).

 Create a cross-database join if your tables are in different data sources.
-For more information, see Join Your Data.
+For more information, see Join Your Data(Link opens in a new window).

 Make the primary data source the secondary data source, and the secondary data source the primary.
 Note: This might not always be feasible given the level of detail you want in the final view.